 Therapy Cats For Facilities

 If you or any of your relatives are being treated in a facility, you can help everyone around you by appointing therapy cat visits in said institution.
-You don’t need to be the owner of the organization in order to benefit from the program.
+You don’t need to be the organization’s owner to benefit from the program.

-Numerous animal therapy non-profit organizations are holding events and scheduling visits for groups of people who could benefit from human-animal interaction in a healing and soothing way.
-Due to the ever-growing popularity of animal therapy, facilities in metropolitan areas, as well as in secluded suburbs, have equal chances of signing up for therapy programs.
+Numerous animal therapy non-profit organizations hold events and schedule visits for groups of people who could benefit from human-animal interaction in a healing and soothing way.
+Due to the ever-growing popularity of animal therapy, facilities in metropolitan areas and secluded suburbs have equal chances of signing up for therapy programs.

-Since therapy pets undisputedly improve mental and physical health, there’s also a plethora of small organizations, which cover only local areas.
-Do keep in mind that non-trained and non-certified pets can’t enter a pet therapy program.
-Meaning, the therapy kitty you come across will be just as good as any other therapy animal, regardless of the organization.
+Since therapy pets undisputedly improve mental and physical health, a plethora of small organizations also cover only local areas.
+Remember that non-trained and non-certified pets can’t enter a pet therapy program.
+The therapy kitty you come across will be as good as any other therapy animal, regardless of the organization.

 Therapy Cats As Personal Pets

-You can still benefit from interacting with a therapy cat even if you’re not a patient at a nursing or care facility.
+Interacting with a therapy cat can still benefit you even if you’re not a patient at a nursing or care facility.

-It may sound surprising, but you can actually get a special prescription that allows you to become the owner of a therapy pet.
+It may sound surprising, but you can get a unique prescription that allows you to become the owner of a therapy pet.

 The perks of having such a prescription include numerous advantageous privileges.